CesarPiresSevero/vimconfig/readme.md

 ### Configuring Vim

-With Vim already installed, just run the following script:
+With Vim already installed, just run the following script (while in the repository's root folder):

 ```shell
 ./setup.sh